Xiaoming94/RustQuiz_NexerRnD/basics/questions.md

 }
 ```
 * What does this way of declaration guarantee for the type `T`?
-* How can you use other Traits the same way?
 * How do you ensure that the generic type `T` has more traits defined?

 #### Question 6